Hassannawazish/Polygon_operations/README.md

 * Code is optimized using OMP library for multithreading if the number of polygons are greater than 10.
 (For just Intersection function to let you know about my ability).

 * Comments are just provided for main.cpp i can provide it for other files but i am not considering it as necessary.

+* If shell script is not working use  $ chmod +x script.sh to provide the permissions.